WISER: A Semantic Approach for Expert Finding in Academia based on Entity Linking: Acknowledgments

 \section{Acknowledgments}

-We thank Marco Cornolti for the preliminary processing of the dataset and for his invaluable suggestions in the deployment of \textsc{Elasticsearch}.
-Part of this work has been supported by the EU grant for the Research Infrastructure ``SoBigData: Social Mining \& Big Data Ecosystem'' (INFRAIA-1-2014-2015, agreement \#654024) and by MIUR project FFO 2016 (DM 6 July 2016, n.
+We warmly thank Marco Cornolti for the preliminary processing of the dataset and for his invaluable suggestions in the deployment of \textsc{Elasticsearch}.
+We also thank the anonymous reviewers for their careful reading of the manuscript and their insightful comments that allowed us to significantly improve the quality of the paper.
+Part of this work has been supported by a Bloomberg Data Science Research Grant (2017), by the EU grant for the Research Infrastructure ``SoBigData: Social Mining \& Big Data Ecosystem'' (INFRAIA-1-2014-2015, agreement \#654024) and by the MIUR project FFO 2016 (DM 6 July 2016, n.
 552, art.
 11).